 Dreamcatcher is a program founded by pioneer and social champion Anthea Rossouw that focuses on empowering women and youth in South Africa.
 Anthea aims to put “an end to aid without end,” using local resources and culture to develop successful micro-enterprises that offer a permanent end to poverty.
 The Dreamcatcher Foundation has created and maintained results-driven, outcomes based poverty alleviation projects that provide opportunities for sustainable development in 20 townships throughout South Africa for almost three decades.

 Lately, the Dreamcatcher crew has been working on a multi-faceted project called Wasteland–Graced Land that aims to both create a sustainable solution for waste management in the Melkhoutfontein area and strengthen the local economy and livelihoods of its residents through environmental and socio-economic programs.
+It's a project that transforms the UN Sustainable Development Goals from aspiration into practical, measurable and impactful outcomes, and the model of Wasteland-Graced Land can also be duplicable to other communities with similar needs.

 Highlights of Dreamcatcher's evolving Wasteland-Graced Land project: